JFolarynn/JFolarynn/README.md

 - 👋 Hi, I’m @JFolarynn
 - 👀 I’m interested in game and software development
 - 🌱 I’m currently learning React and Javascript
-- 💞️ I’m looking to collaborate on nothing much
-- 📫 How to reach me?
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I have a pet goldfish
+- ⚡ Fun fact: I am left handed.
+Only 9.2 percent of the world is left handed!!!

 <!---
 JFolarynn/JFolarynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.